spacether/wiigo/build_notes.md

   Source: container was not dispatching the function call
   Fix: add arrow function that makes the call
-Hooked in live info for the group and links to users Add a group patch
+Hooked in live info for the group and links to users Add a group patch, but it is acting weird

 -------------------------
 Monday, 2017-03-20
 -------------------------

+Get rid of the allmembers method on group add memberCount to state
+Wrote the memberships controller, allow create and destroy Future work:
+  Make the membership create and destroy return $ajax Chain on thens to reload the user, or the group on the view

+Bug: refresh on the group page when logged in throws a server partial error
+  Fix: don't do it?
+Restart browser

-Make the members show page
+Make the group members show page
 What about admin edits of a group patch updates to change the members? check that the current_user is admin
 -Make a group edit form
   -Allow image editing per cloudinary